marshall-mcmullen/solidfire-kernel/solidfire/README.md

     do not need it.

 2. In the solidfire-portage repo, add a new ebuild to sys-kernel/solidfire-sources with the EGIT_COMMIT pointing at the commit you want to build.
+If EGIT_COMMIT is a commit SHA then EGIT_BRANCH needs to name the branch the commit is on, but if EGIT_COMMIT is a tag then EGIT_BRANCH does not need to be set.
     Update the manifest.
 Push to the "ember" branch.

 3. Tell Jenkins to make a new solidfire-portage snapshot: http://pw-jenkins.pw.solidfire.net:8080/job/ember-snapshots/